WOW counties

-The WOW counties are three counties in the southeast of the U.S. state of Wisconsin: Waukesha, Ozaukee, and Washington.
-They are to the west, north, and northwest of Milwaukee, respectively, and are part of the Milwaukee metropolitan area.
+The WOW counties is a colloquial name used to describe three counties in southeast Wisconsin; Waukesha, Ozaukee, and Washington County.
+These three counties border Milwaukee County to the west, north, and northwest, respectively, and are part of the Milwaukee metropolitan area.

 Demographics

 Collectively, the three counties have a population of 641,131 as of July 2022.
 Like the collar counties surrounding Chicago, these counties have a primarily white population, and unusually so considering the trend of suburbs around cities in the Rust Belt region becoming more racially diverse.
 Racine County, to the south of Milwaukee County, has similar demographics outside the city of Racine (though some communities have lower average income), but is usually not included.
 As a consequence of racial demographics, the WOW suburbs of Milwaukee have remained solidly Republican, but have experienced the national trend of the suburbs shifting to the left politically.